ActivitySpaceLab/gauteng-wellbeing-mapper-app/docs/DEVELOPER_GUIDE.md

-# Wellbeing Mapper - Developer Guide
+# Gauteng Wellbeing Mapper - Developer Guide

 ## Overview

-Wellbeing Mapper is a privacy-focused Flutter mobile application that enables users to map their mental wellbeing in environmental & climate context.
+Gauteng Wellbeing Mapper is a privacy-focused Flutter mobile application that enables users to map their mental wellbeing in environmental & climate context.
 As part of the Planet4Health project case study, the app facilitates research into how environmental and climate factors impact psychological health by allowing users to correlate location data with mental wellbeing indicators.

-The app now supports **multi-site research participation** with end-to-end encryption for secure data transmission to research servers in Barcelona, Spain and Gauteng, South Africa.
+This version is specifically configured for the **Gauteng research study** with end-to-end encryption for secure data transmission to research servers in Gauteng, South Africa.

 ### Planet4Health Integration